 Throughout the 178,000 square foot mansion, antique furniture, 16th-century tapestries, and priceless works of art adorn the walls and fill the house’s 250 rooms.
 And stunning architectural details like massive fireplaces, a four-story chandelier, and spiral staircases showcase the Vanderbilt’s opulent lifestyle.
 A self-guided or guide-led tour of Biltmore House is a great way to start a visit, and afterward, the estate offers some amazing outdoor activities, too:

 For fun on the water, the Outdoor Adventure Center offers a host of activities for exploring the estate from the French Broad River.
-We’re big fans of stand-up paddle boarding, and it’s our favorite way to experience Biltmore on the water.
-The guided paddle boarding tour pairs guests with a friendly and knowledgeable paddling guide and ultra-high-quality NRS Paddle Boards.
-Kat, our guide, pointed out landmarks and interesting sights on our three-mile tour, and helped us navigate the river to get a picture-perfect view of the Biltmore Estate from our paddle boards.
-The tour was great workout with some really beautiful wildlife and landscape views.
+We’re big fans of stand-up paddleboarding, and it’s our favorite way to experience Biltmore on the water.
+The guided paddleboarding tour pairs guests with a friendly and knowledgeable paddling guide and high-quality paddleboards.
+Kat, our guide, pointed out landmarks and interesting sights on our three-mile tour and helped us navigate the river to get a picture-perfect view of the Biltmore Estate from our paddle boards.
+The tour was a great workout with some really beautiful wildlife and landscape views.
 And while we’re experienced at paddle boarding, we learned some great advanced techniques from our guide.

 Biltmore offers a number of other on-water adventures, too.
 Float the river on a guided raft trip to enjoy an easy guided trip down the gently flowing river with exceptional views of the estate and Biltmore House.
 Or, for a more hands-on adventure, take a self-guided kayak trip to paddle the river at your own pace.
 The river and its banks are teeming with riparian wildlife such as heron, turtles, river otters, and deer, so be on the lookout, and quietly float a gentle current near the shore for a chance to spot some of the river’s inhabitants.